VikramTiwari/notes/generative-ai-universe/the-race-for-real-time.md

 # The Race for Real-Time

-If you look at the commit history for the **Gemini Field Test**, you’ll see a blur of activity around mid-December.
+If you look at the commit history for the [**replay**](https://github.com/gemini-fieldtest/replay/commits/main/), you’ll see a blur of activity around mid-December.
 To the outside observer, it looks like a standard software sprint.
 But from where I was sitting—staring at a monitor with multiple terminal windows open, trying to get a 3D car to render at 60FPS while a local LLM analyzed its telemetry—it felt more like a pit stop in Formula 1.

 We set out to build something ambitious: a real-time **Performance Coach** for motorsport.
 We wanted to prove that Google’s [**Gemini 3**](https://aistudio.google.com/models/gemini-3) model family could act as a performance coach for a race car driver as they raced live.